Major in African American and African Studies

 Required Courses in African Studies (6 credit hours):

 In addition, students majoring in African American and African Studies (AAST) must earn six credit hours in African studies courses.
-Students may select courses from the following list: POLS 316 (Politics of Africa), HIST/AAST 475 (History of Modern Africa), HIST/AAST 376 (Conflict and Violence in Modern Africa, and HIST/AAST 375 (African Urban History), AAST 3XX (Human Rights and Social Change in Africa), and AAST 305 (Africa in Transition).
+Students may select courses from the following list: POLS 316 (Politics of Africa), HIST370 (Africa in Global Commerce and Culture from 800-1960), HIST 477 (Africa and the West from the Era of the Slave Trade through Modern Times), AAST 310 (Human Rights and Social Change in Africa), and AAST 305 (Africa in Transition).
 Courses taken in this category cannot duplicate upper-division social sciences and humanities courses taken to fulfill program requirements.